 Through a combined bachelor's/master's program, a qualified undergraduate student may earn graduate credits that will apply to a master's degree upon completion of his or her baccalaureate degree.
-See Combined Bachelor's/Master's Degrees for more details about the option.
+See Combined Bachelor's/Master's Degrees for more details about this option.
 Highly qualified AU undergraduate students in good academic standing may apply to a graduate program for a combined degree.
-It is recommended that students apply after they have completed 75 credits, but individual programs may permit students to apply earlier.
-Students must apply before completing 90 credits toward their degree except with approval of the Associate Dean of the academic unit.
-Admission during the junior year or equivalent allows sufficient time and preparation for curricular sequences and other research experiences that distinguish this option from separate bachelor's and master's degrees.
+Students must apply before completing 90 credits toward their degree except with the approval of the Associate Dean of the academic unit.
 Students are not required to re-apply for the graduate program once they have been accepted in a combined bachelor's/master's program.
 They must, however, satisfy the conditions of admission to the graduate program at the end of their undergraduate career.
-Each academic unit and teaching unit may add additional admission standards to the university criteria.
+Each academic unit and teaching unit may add additional admission criteria.
 No more than one graduate degree may be earned in a combined degree program.